List of The Grudge characters: Matthew Williams

 Matthew Williams (portrayed by William Mapother) is an American businessman who gets a job in Tokyo, Japan.
 His wife Jennifer dislikes their life in Japan, as she doesn’t speak the language or understand the culture; he assures her that if things don't improve, then they will go back to the United States.
 One day, when he comes home from work, he finds the house a total mess, and his wife in a weird trance on the bed.
 He tries to call for help, but is killed by Toshio before he could do anything.
 He is first possessed by Takeo, and he kicks Susan out of the house before dragging his wife's body up to the attic (in a deleted scene), where Toshio follows him.
 Later, Detective Nakagawa and his men discover his corpse along with his wife's in the attic.

 He is the American counterpart of Katsuya Tokunaga from the original film.

 Jennifer Williams

-Jennifer Williams (portrayed by Clea DuVall) is the wife of Matthew Williams.
+Jennifer Williams (portrayed by Clea DuVall) is married to Matthew Williams.
 She is unhappy in Japan because of her misunderstanding of the culture, inability to speak the language, and her dislike of Emma.
 Her husband Matthew assures her that they will go back to the US if things don't improve.
 While Matthew is at work, she is awoken by the sound of a bowl hitting the floor.
 After admonishing Emma for making the mess, she sees child's footprints going up the stairs, and follows them up to her (Toshio's former) bedroom.
 She is killed by Toshio, who suffocates her on her bed.
 Matthew then drags her body upstairs, which is later discovered alone with his by Detective Nakagawa.
 Their deaths are ruled as a murder suicide.

 She is the American counterpart of Kazumi Tokunaga from the original film.